Police: Multiple people shot at Minnesota clinic; 1 detained

 BUFFALO, Minn.
 (AP) — Multiple people were shot at a Minnesota health clinic on Tuesday and someone was taken into custody afterward, police said.

-The shooting happened at the Allina clinic in Buffalo, a city of about 15,000 people roughly 40 miles (64 kilometers) northwest of Minneapolis, Kelly Prestidge, an office manager for the Buffalo Police Department, told The Associated Press.
+The shooting happened at an Allina clinic in Buffalo, a city of about 15,000 people roughly 40 miles (64 kilometers) northwest of Minneapolis, Kelly Prestidge, an office manager for the Buffalo Police Department, told The Associated Press.

 Prestidge said one person was taken into custody, but that she didn’t know if it was the shooter.
 She also said she didn’t have further information on the attack, including how many people were shot or if anyone was killed.